 The annual Verizon Data Breach Report 2018 was released recently, and gives an independent, worldwide view of how market sectors are being attacked, scammed, spied on, and ransomed.

 Still deluged by web-based attacks at the front end, banks and other financial companies have the internal threat under control.
 No more than seven percent of attacks originate with internal staff.
-Financial companies have excellent audit and tracking capabilities, and can identity and close down breaches rapidly.
-The same cannot be said for other sectors
+Financial companies have excellent audit and tracking capabilities, and can identify and close down breaches rapidly.
+The same cannot be said for other sectors.

 With a huge amount of personal and financial data to protect, the healthcare sector is plagued by 56 percent of attacks starting with their own staff.
 More than 40 percent start with stealing other people’s or system IDs, most of those still using passwords.
 Worldwide, this sector has a historically strong track record in using ID cards and biometrics on the ward.
 Passwords are still in the majority in the finance office and data centers where most breaches occur.
 With poor security training and a high turnover of key staff, multi-factor authentication (MFA) needs to be pervasive from now on, both in applications and server operating systems.